jacobobryant/biff/docs/02-reference/13-production.md

 run a JVM&mdash;but if you're happy with the defaults then you can simply follow these steps (for example screenshots, see [the tutorial](https://biffweb.com/docs/tutorial/deploy/)):

 1. Create an Ubuntu VPS in e.g. DigitalOcean.
 Give it at least 1GB of memory.
+Here's a [DigitalOcean referral link](https://m.do.co/c/141610534c91) that'll give you $200 of credit.
 2. (Optional) If this is an important application, you may want to set up a managed Postgres instance and edit `config.edn` to use that for XTDB's storage backend instead of the filesystem.
 With the default standalone